brainboutique/wallbox-mqtt/README.md

 wallbox/<chargerId>/start
 wallbox/<chargerId>/pause
 ```
+Note: It seems as if it can take up to a minute (!) for the charger to change status, i.e. pause/start charging!

 # Configuration
-Update config/config.json (see template file) to add Wallbox account info as well as MQTT broker information.
+Update `config/config.json` (see template file) to add Wallbox account info as well as MQTT broker information.
 (MQTT Authentication not yet supported.)